digitalbricklayer/techteapotcom/src/content/posts/the-evils-of-the-dashboard-merry-go-round/index.md

 I call this obsessive need to view all of my various dashboards my **dashboard merry-go-round**.

 The *merry-go-round* is particularly a problem with real time stats.
-When [Google Analytics implemented real time stats](http://analytics.blogspot.co.uk/2011/09/whats-happening-on-your-site-right-now.html) I guarantee that webmaster productivity plumeted the very next day.
+When [Google Analytics implemented real time stats](http://analytics.blogspot.co.uk/2011/09/whats-happening-on-your-site-right-now.html) I guarantee that webmaster productivity plummeted the very next day.

 But the *merry-go-round* is not confined to Google Analytics or even website statistics.
 Any kind of statistics will do.